- General Information

 - Mongolian landscape & geography

 - Religion in Mongolia

 - Safety & other tips for horseback riding

 Mongolia has 4 distinctive seasons and is geographically the farthest country from any sea.
 Hence, its continental weather is very difficult to predict.
 Its distance from the ocean ensures a very dry climate where you hardly sweat, even on the hottest days.
-The main travel season starts in late spring from the end of May and lasts until Autumn, somewhere around the beginning to the middle of September.
+The main (best) travel season starts in late spring from the end of May and lasts until Autumn, somewhere around the beginning to the middle of October.

-It's a season to prosper for Mongolian nomads as rivers and grasslands are at its peak.
+Summer is the season to prosper for Mongolian nomads as rivers and grasslands are at its peak.
 Nomads spend the summer days milking and making dairy products in flourishing meadows.
 The Naadam Festival, Mongolia’s biggest traditional holiday, featuring archery, wrestling and horse race, takes place in July.
 During the summer months, the temperature is comfortable during the day while the nights might be slightly chilly.
 Although the summer is the rainy season in Mongolia, the country enjoys relatively low levels of precipitation.
 Even on rainy days, you would usually see several light showers, and your trip shouldn’t be adversely affected by rainfall.

 The golden season offers wonderful foliage, and a good chance of catching sight of the nomads moving from summer to autumn pastures.
 This time of the year nomads have much to prepare hay, heating materials and ger insulation etc for the coming winter.
 The Golden Eagle festival in Western Mongolia is the highlight of the season.
 During this time Mongolian lakes are one of the best places to observe a great variety of waterfowl as they migrate out of Siberia.